-Are your greens freshly picked from your forest frolic or have they spent some time in the sun at a market stall?
+Are your greens freshly picked from your forest frolic or have they lived a long shelf life at the grocery store?
 Each food has a different quality depending on how it was stored before you brought it home and before that, where it was grown and how far it has traveled.

 When you tune in even deeper with your food, you will know for yourself how long you can expect to save it.
 At first, you’ll be blown away by what Abeego can do for your greens.
 Then, as your food wisdom deepens and your trust in Abeego grows, you’ll gain confidence in your ability to know and save your food.
 That power belongs to you.
 Abeego is the vehicle for getting there.